Banging Toolbox

-Both bradders, and finishing guns are used to drive nails into relatively thin pieces of wood.
-They are commonly used for trimming, molding, and paneling, as well as roofing.
 It’s easy to think brad nailers and finishing nailers are the same tools, although they do similar jobs and can be used for similar tasks, they are however different.

 Brad nailers or ‘bradders’ use thinner 18 gauge nails or ‘brads’, while finish nailers use thicker 16 or 15 gauge panel pins.
+The thinner nails used in bradders leave smaller holes that don’t need as much wood filler afterward.

 With finish nailers, it will be necessary to fill the bigger holes with wood putty to ensure a clean-looking finish.

-Some builders have both a finishing gun and a bradder for different jobs, however, if you were to only pick one tool a finishing gun is the best choice with a bigger pin it has a stronger hold and can be used more widely.
+However, if you were to only pick one tool a finishing gun is the best choice with a bigger pin it has a stronger hold and can be used more widely.

 Click here to read my review on the best finishing nailer.